syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 reports.Rows.Add("Stanley Hudson", new DateTime(2014, 09, 26), new DateTime(2014, 09, 30));

-// Detects number format in DateTable values.
+// Detects number format in DateTable values marker.AddVariable("Reports", reports,VariableTypeAction.DetectNumberFormat);

-marker.AddVariable("Reports", reports,VariableTypeAction.DetectNumberFormat);

-// Process the markers and detect the number format along with the data type in the template.
+//Process the markers and detect the number format along with the data type in the template marker.ApplyMarkers();

-marker.ApplyMarkers();

 workbook.Version = ExcelVersion.Excel2013;